What is Breast Reduction Surgery?

 Do breasts grow back after reduction?

-For most women, a breast reduction permanently reduces the size of their breasts.
-However, there is a rare possibility that your breasts will grow back to their original size after the surgery, usually as a result of hormonal changes or weight gain.
+For most women, breast reduction surgery permanently reduces the size of their breasts.
+However, there is a rare possibility that your breasts will grow back after the surgery, usually as a result of hormonal changes or weight gain.
 Therefore, in order to maintain results, it’s important to avoid fluctuations in your hormone levels and weight by maintaining a healthy lifestyle.

 Does breast reduction affect pregnancy?